pactflow/katacoda-workshops/pactflow-getting-started-java/step4.md

 We're going to use the Pact [CLI Tools](https://docs.pact.io/implementation_guides/cli) for this purpose.

 1. Go to Pactflow and copy your [read/write API Token](https://docs.pactflow.io/#configuring-your-api-token)
-1. Export these two environment variables into the terminal, being careful to replace the placeholders with your own values:
+1. Export these three environment variables into the terminal, being careful to replace the placeholders with your own values:

     ```
     export PACT_BROKER_HOST=YOUR_PACTFLOW_SUBDOMAIN.pactflow.io